hellohaptik/chatbot_ner/docs/approach.md

 3. **structured_value**: It is a value which is obtained from the structured text.
 For example, UI elements like form, payload, etc.

-4. **structured_value_verification**: This parameter tells us what to do with *structure_value*.
-It is a verification method which either processes the *structure_value* or take it as it is an entity value.
-It takes these values: 0, 1 and 2.

-   - 0 (STRUCTURED): This will execute entity detection on the *structured_value*.

-   - 1 (UNCHANGED): This will consider *structured_value* as an entity value without executing entity detection logic.

-   - 2 (IF_POSSIBLE): This will execute entity detection on *structured_value*, if it returns *None* then we consider *structured_value* as entity value.

-     > **NOTE**: this is used because sometimes, user may enter a value in *structured_value* which might not be able to detect from entity detection but since it is coming from *structured_value* we assume that this should get high preference and select it as it is.

-5. **fallback_value**: it is a fallback value.
+4. **fallback_value**: it is a fallback value.
 If the detection logic fails to detect any value either from *structured_value* or *message* then we return a *fallback_value* as an output.
 This value is derived from third party api or from users profile.

    For example, if user says *"Nearby ATMs"*.
 In this example user has not provided any information about his location in the chat but, we can pass a *fallback_value* that will contain its location that can be obtained from its profile or third party apis (like geopy, etc).

-6. **bot_message**: previous message from a bot/agent.
+5. **bot_message**: previous message from a bot/agent.
 This is an important parameter, many times the entity value relies on the message from the bot/agent i.e. what is bot saying? or asking?

    For example, bot might ask for departure date to book a flight and user might reply with a date.
 Now, it is difficult to disambiguate whether its departure date or arrival date unless, we know what bot is asking for?